WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 Examples of what can be achieved are:

 - Use a particular preset for a block (e.g.: table) but the common one for the rest of blocks.
-- Enable font size UI controls for all blocks that support it but the headings block.
+- Enable font size UI controls for all blocks but the headings block.
 - etc.

 ### Some block styles are managed